M5 (Copenhagen Metro)

-M5 is a planned line of the Copenhagen Metro that is set to open in 2036.
+M5 is a planned line of the Copenhagen Metro that is set to open in 2 stages, the first in 2036, and the second in 2045.
 It will run from Copenhagen Central Station via Amagerbrogade to Refshaleøen and Lynetteholm.
 The line will encompass ten stations, of which five will be new.
 There will be a possibility of expanding the line with three more stations.
 The project has completed an environmental impact assessment and has received approval from the authorities.